KSP-KOS/KSLib/doc/lib_navigation.md

   * `Vector`

 description:
-  * Returns a unit vector in the direction of orbital velocity ves.
+  * Returns a unit vector in the direction of orbital velocity of ves.
+Typically same as Prograde in KSP.

 ### orbitBinormal
 args: